 A team of researchers from the College of Engineering and Applied Sciences and the School of Social Welfare are developing the COMPASS app, designed to connect service providers with those in need.

-ALBANY, N.Y.
-(July 30, 2020) – One of the more challenging aspects from the fallout of the coronavirus has been ensuring the wellbeing of the most vulnerable members of society.
+One of the biggest challenges we face from the fallout of the coronavirus pandemic has been ensuring the wellbeing of the most vulnerable among us.
 Communities throughout the United States have struggled to find ways to assist those contending with poverty, hunger and homelessness.

 For service providers, the challenges that preexisted COVID-19 have only become exacerbated, from technical limitations and policy regulations to privacy concerns and mistrust.

-UAlbany researchers Daphney-Stavroula Zois, Charalampos Chelmis and Wonhyung Lee have spent the last three years trying to create solutions to these challenges.
+UAlbany researchers Daphney-Stavroula Zois, Charalampos Chelmis and Wonhyung Lee have spent the last three years developing solutions to these challenges.

 “Connecting those in need with those willing to help demands an integrated and automated systems approach to human services,” said Zois, who is an assistant professor of electrical and computer engineering at UAlbany.